Momen-Sanad/ADAS/ADASdocs/Phase 1.md

-### **1. Vehicle Speed Control (Acceleration and Braking)**
+### **1. Wireless Control (PWM Signal)**

 #### Components Involved:

+- **HC-05 Bluetooth** (for wireless communication)

-- **PWM & DC Motor Driver** (for motor control)
+- **PWM & DC Motor Driver** (H-Bridge for controlling motor)

-- **Ultrasonic Sensor** (for TTC calculation)

-- **Brake Pedal (GPIO or digital input)**

-- **LCD 16x2** (for displaying speed)
+- **LCD 16x2** (for status display)

 #### Tasks:

-1. **Read Accelerator Pedal Input (ADC)**:

-    - Use the **ADC** driver to read the analog input from the accelerator pedal.
-This will give you a value that you can map to a PWM duty cycle.
+1. **Bluetooth (HC-05) Communication**:

+    - Use the **HC-05 Bluetooth** module to receive PWM commands wirelessly from a smartphone, remote control, or computer.

+    - The PWM signal (either duty cycle or direction) will be transmitted via **UART** from the wireless controller to the ATMEGA32A.

+2. **Control Motor via PWM**:

-    - Use **PWM** to control the motor's speed based on the ADC value.
+    - The PWM signal received from the wireless controller will be used to control the speed and direction of the car’s wheels via the **H-Bridge**.

+    - The **PWM & DC Motor Driver** will interpret the PWM signal and adjust the DC motor’s speed and direction.

     Example:

-    - Read the ADC value from the pedal.

-    - Map the value to the motor's PWM duty cycle (e.g., higher ADC values → faster motor speed).

-2. **Motor Control Using PWM**:

-    - Configure the **PWM** driver to adjust the duty cycle based on the accelerator input.

-    - Control the **DC Motor** with PWM to change the speed in real-time based on the pedal position.

-3. **Display Speed on LCD**:

-    - Once the speed is set via PWM, display the current speed on the **LCD**.
+    - A **higher PWM duty cycle** will drive the motor faster.

+    - A **lower PWM duty cycle** will slow the motor down.

-    - You can convert the PWM signal or read an encoder (if available) to display the speed in real-world units (e.g., km/h or m/s).
+    - You can also implement **direction control** by using the PWM signal to determine whether the motor should rotate forward or reverse.

-4. **Brake Pedal Input (GPIO or digital input)**:

-    - Read the brake pedal status using a **GPIO pin**.

-    - When the brake pedal is pressed, you will decelerate the car by gradually reducing the PWM signal (simulate a smooth stop).

-    - **Mutex/Semaphore Implementation**:

-        - Implement a **mutex** or **binary semaphore** that the brake system can lock to prevent the accelerator from overriding the braking action.
-When the brake pedal is pressed, lock the mutex to ensure the motor speed decreases to zero.

-5. **Vehicle Dynamics**:

-    - Use a **smooth braking algorithm** to simulate realistic deceleration.
+3. **Display PWM/Speed on LCD**:

-    - You can calculate the braking force required by monitoring the vehicle's speed and gradually reducing the PWM duty cycle, avoiding a sudden stop.
+    - You can display the **current PWM duty cycle** or **speed** on the LCD for monitoring.

+    - As the wireless controller adjusts the speed, update the LCD with the current PWM value to give feedback to the user.

+4. **Wireless Transmission**:

+    - The **HC-05 Bluetooth** will continuously receive commands (either via a smartphone app, computer, or remote) that send PWM values to the ATMEGA32A.

+    - Depending on the received PWM value, the ATMEGA32A will control the **H-Bridge** to adjust the motor speed and direction.

 ---